“How do you get your customers to do what you want them to do on your website?”

 But, there’s no reason we can’t modify this tool and use it to make the process of organizing our customer data and optimizing our websites easier.

-Joanna Lord over at BigDoor, a company that builds customer loyalty programs for other businesses, has written a terrific post that outlines a simpler approach to creating a map and well worth the read.
+Here’s a great article by Joanna Lord over at BigDoor that outlines a simpler approach to creating a map and well worth the read.
 It provides a nice launching pad for our purposes.

 Step #1: Define The Behavioral Stages

 Depending on the business, the stages your customers will go through while navigating your site may be different.
 After looking through your personas built on your initial qualitative and quantitative research, you’ll have a pretty good idea the process your customers go through from first landing to eventual purchase and subsequent interactions.